Manchester United Rumours Member Posts

 Shappy's banter posts with other poster's replies to Shappy's banter posts

-{Ed's Note - Shappy has posted a new article entitled, Manchester United Still Need Better Players
+{Ed's Note - Shappy has posted a new article entitled, How Manchester United's Summer Is Shaping Up

 Shappy